 Unless stated otherwise in the official Home Office correspondence, there is no time limit in which you must make your appointment, although we recommend not leaving it too long.

 With this being said, it is of course important to remember that the date of application is before your current visa expiry date.

 “What if my visa expires whilst I am waiting for the Home Office to make their decision?”

 As long as you submit a valid FLR (M) application and the date of application falls before the expiration of your current visa, you will be legally allowed to stay in the UK under the same conditions as your most recently issued visa until the date your FLR (M) application is decided or withdrawn.[/box]

 You must also meet the Tuberculosis (TB) requirement

 Partner visa applicants who are making an in-country application will not need to take a Tuberculosis (TB) test.

-If you are making the spouse (partner) visa application from outside the UK, it is possible that you will have to take a TB test, if you are habitually resident in one of the listed countries.
+If you are making the spouse (partner) visa application from outside the UK, you may have to take a TB test, if you are habitually resident in one of the listed countries.